 Pilot training schools, otherwise known as flying schools, typically offer two types of professional flight training - integrated and modular.

 Integrated courses enable trainee pilots with no previous flying experience to gain their ATPL within 18 months.
-Courses of this nature are intense and as such you'll need to finish the training in one go.
+Courses are intense and as such you'll need to finish the training in one go.
 Integrated courses incorporate both theoretical study and practical flying experience.

 As its name suggests modular training is completed in segments, meaning that it's more flexible, allowing trainees to work alongside their studies to pay course fees.
 To be accepted onto a modular training course you'll need to have already gained a Private Pilot Licence (PPL) and 150 hours of flying experience.
 While this method is more affordable than the integrated option, it takes longer to complete.